dotnet/AspNetCore.Docs/aspnetcore/blazor/handle-errors.md

 ## Places where errors may occur

-Framework and app code may trigger unhandled exceptions in any of the following locations: which are described in the following sections of this article:
+Framework and app code may trigger unhandled exceptions in any of the following locations:

 * [Component instantiation](#component-instantiation)
 * [Lifecycle methods](#lifecycle-methods)